ave-dcd/mave_vocabulary/README.md

 The `type` property is required.
 Additional detail about the model system may be provided with the `description` property.

-**Environmental variables** – variance of environmental factors included in the experiment (e.g. addition of specific compounds to cell media, temperature controls, time course, CRISPR interference by KRAB, KRAB-MeCP2, CRISPR activation by VPR, SAM, or SunTag, etc.)

-Controlled vocabulary terms (select one):

-- Yes - If yes, please describe this in detail in the free text methods describing your assay.
-- No

-#### Variant sequencing characteristics
+#### Profiling strategy

-This section details the method for accurately capturing variant frequency associated with outcome of phenotypic assay.
+The variant profiling strategy used to capture variant frequency associated with outcome of phenotypic assay.
+The profiling strategy must be one of the following following controlled vocabulary terms:

-**Library profiling strategy** – approach used to quantify variants in the population

-Controlled vocabulary terms (select one):

-- Direct sequencing
+- direct sequencing
-- Shotgun sequencing
+- shotgun sequencing
-- Barcode sequencing
+- barcode sequencing

-Controlled vocabulary terms (select one):
+`profilingStrategy` is a required property.

+#### Sequencing read type

+The sequencing read type used in the assay.
+The read type must be one of the following controlled vocabulary terms:

-- Single segment (short read)
+- single-segment (short read)
-- Single segment (long read)
+- single-segment (long read)
-- Multi-segment
+- multi-segment

+`sequencingReadType` is a required property.